AdobeDocs/workfront.en/help/classic/workfront-basics/using-notifications/view-and-manage-in-app-notifications.md

 1. Click the numbered icon ![](assets/notifications-icon-jewel.jpg) in the upper-right corner of Workfront to open your list of notifications.
 1. Do one of the following:

    * Click the blue dot in the upper-left corner of the notification.
    * If the notification is for a work item (rather than for an announcement), click the notification to go to the item.
-  * If the notification is for an announcement, click the notification to open the `Announcements` page.
+   * If the notification is for an announcement, click the notification to open the **Announcements** page.
+   * Mark all as seen

-### `View acknowledged notifications`
+### **View acknowledged notifications**

 To view notifications that you have already acknowledged:

 1. Click the numbered icon ![](assets/notifications-icon-jewel.jpg) in the upper-right corner of Workfront to open your list of notifications.
+1. Notifications
+1. or
+1. Click **View All Notifications**&nbsp;in the lower-right of the Notifications list.

+1. The Notifications page is displayed.
-1. On the `Notifications` page that appears, scroll down to view your past notifications.
+1. On the **Notifications** page that appears, scroll down to view your past notifications.
 1. (Optional) To bring an acknowledged notification back to your list of notifications, click the blue circle next to the notification.

 ## Delete an announcement notification